 You are CHIPSET-0, a maintenance robot tasked with reconnecting humans to the system servers, so that they may once again be part of our… virtual worlds.
 Right.
 So basically, robots are evil, have taken control of humanity, and a bunch of humans managed to ‘escape’ by unplugging themselves.
 Time to fix that, in this futuristic puzzle platformer.

-What the game does however feature, is an amazing art style, some groovy music, and a quirky sense of humor, which altogether makes for some fun puzzle platforming.
+What the game does however feature, is an amazing art style, some groovy music, and a quirky sense of humour, which altogether makes for some fun puzzle platforming.
 In fact, the only thing I didn’t like about Chipset-0, is that the darn thing is too short, even with its multiple different endings!
-I wanted to keep going, see what lied ahead for the mechanical janitor.
+I wanted to keep going, and see what lay ahead for the mechanical janitor.
 But alas… well, you’ll see once the credits appear.